7.11.7 Multiple Employer Plans

 Legal Authority Description or Delegated Authority to

 Rev. Proc.
-2023-4 (revised annually), section 30 DL User Fee Requirements
+2024-4 (revised annually), Section 30 DL User Fee Requirements

 Rev. Proc.
-2016-37 Circumstances when a plan sponsor may submit a DL application to EP.
+2016-37 Circumstances when a plan sponsor may submit a DL application to EP

 Delegation Order 7-1 Issue DLs on the qualified status of pension, profit-sharing, stock bonus, annuity, and employee stock ownership plans to the Director, EP.
 IRM 1.2.2.8.1

-Delegation Order 7-16 Delegates authority to amend a plan after the expiration of its IRC section 401(b) remedial amendment period to the Director, EP Rulings and Agreements.
+Delegation Order 7-16 Delegates authority to amend a plan after the expiration of its IRC 401(b) remedial amendment period to the Director, EP Rulings and Agreements.
 IRM 1.2.2.8.16

 2. Find a complete list of delegation orders governing EP Rulings and Agreements at Delegation Orders by Process.